How do college students make money online legitimately?

 There are thousands of possibilities now available.

-A popular one for newbies is the amazon affiliate program and it’s a good place to start, because Amazon holds such a massive variety now, that there is a huge choice of products to promote.
+A option for newbies is the amazon affiliate program and it’s a good place to start, because Amazon holds such a massive variety now, that there is a huge choice of products to promote.

 Once you are accepted as an affiliate, you will be able to get affiliate links to the products you wish to promote –